 8. Cascade buffer/comparator: As we have already discussed that by cascading multiple 8259, the number of interrupts handled by 8259 can be expanded up to 64.
 The unit allows the comparison of IDs of different 8259s cascaded together.

 It permits the operation of the system in two modes: master mode and slave mode.

 In the master mode of operation, it acts as a cascaded buffer.
 Whereas in slave mode, this unit acts as a comparator.

 Among the various cascaded 8259, one 8259 directly handles the interrupts by forming a connection with the processor and it is known to be master 8259.
 While the other 8259s that interrupts the master 8259 are known as slave 8259.

 Each of the 8259s can be separately programmed as all of them holds a specific address.
 The cascading pins of the master 8259, CAS0, CAS1 and CAS2 forms connection with the corresponding pins of slave 8259s.

-For the slave devices these pins acts as input pins while for a master device these acts as output pins.
-An active low signal at SP/EN for a device shows that it is operating in slave mode.
+For the slave devices, these pins act as input pins while for a master device these acts as output pins.
+An active-low signal at SP/EN for a device shows that it is operating in slave mode.